White close button

 Fun fact: Everyone already knows how to use Hiver!
 Reason being – anyone who uses Gmail (and that’s most of us!) can easily adapt to it.
 There is no significant learning curve or new behavior one has to master.

-You never have to step out of your Gmail inbox to manage your shared email accounts like [email protected], [email protected], [email protected] or @finance.
+You never have to step out of your Gmail inbox to manage your shared email accounts like sales@, support@, hr@ or @finance.

 It’s just like using Gmail, except with a few cool new add-ons to its interface.

-A team is never strong if there is no open communication amongst the team members.
+A team is never strong if there is no open communication among the team members.
 Good team collaboration comes out of good communication.

-One way to streamline this process is by forwarding the email to the concerned person.
+One way to streamline this process is by forwarding messages to the concerned person.
 But, the long trail that it leaves behind is not a sight to behold.
 Another way is to depend on external collaboration tools like Slack – but again, that causes too many distractions.

 3. Keep ‘duplication of effort’ at bay

 Collaborating through shared inboxes can sometimes be a tricky affair.
-When the team receives an email in their shared inbox, there is a chance that more than one person end up replying to the email.
+When the team receives an email in their shared inbox, there is a chance that more than one person ends up replying to the email.
 It could get worse.
-What if both end up sending two conflicting responses to the same issue?
+What if both send conflicting responses to the same query?

 4. Better clarity on the status of emails